Amy Stone Scientific and Medical Communications, Inc.

 We created this toolkit for state health departments to report on and communicate about harmful algal blooms.
 Client: CDC's Division of Foodborne, Waterborne, and Environmental Diseases.

-We created the content for this CDC infographic.
+We updated the content and edited this infographic.

 This white paper is on the state of the science of mitochondrial dysfunction.
 It was used whole, and in part, for patients, families, and donors.